aryna-yukhnevich/dev/README.md

 **Monitored Environments Configuration**:
 - in the `name` parameter, enter the name of your Monitored environment.
 Refered in `monitoring_groups.json`.
 - in the `account_id`, `region` parameters, specify AWS region and account ID of the account to be monitored.
-- in the `metrics_extractor_role_arn` [Optional], specify IAM Role ARN to extract metrics for the resources running in another AWS account.
+- [Optional] in the `metrics_extractor_role_arn`, specify IAM Role ARN to extract metrics for the resources running in another AWS account.
 If not specified - a default one is used (`arn:aws:iam::{account_id}:role/role-salmon-cross-account-extract-metrics-dev`). \

 To add additional monitored environments, simply append another dictionary block with the same structure.

 **Delivery Methods Configuration**:
 - in the `name` parameter, enter the name of your delivery method.
 - in the `delivery_method_type` parameter, enter a delivery method type (AWS_SES, SMTP).
 - in the `sender_email` parameter, enter the sender email for notifications and digests.

 To add additional delivery method, simply append another dictionary block with the same structure.

 ### 3. Configure Monitoring Groups  <a name="configure-monitoring-groups"></a>